karol-dubas/MultithreadingCSharp/README.md

 Synchronous web application with 1 CPU core during the request execution starts a new thread, if it performs synchronous operation, it will block the application.
 If application is used by more than 1 user, concurrent programming with context switching is used to handle such requests (1 CPU core).
-Web server has a thread pool with limited number of threads (that handle requests).
-By default, it's `(CPU physical core number) x (number of threads that can be run on each core)`, so if the CPU has 6 cores and 2 threads on each, there will be 12 threads in the thread pool available to use.
+Web server has a **ThreadPool** with limited number of threads (that handle requests).
+By default, it's `(CPU physical core number) x (number of threads that can be run on each core)`, so if the CPU has 6 cores and 2 threads on each, there will be 12 threads in the **ThreadPool** available to use.
 When the number of available threads is exceeded, a thread throttling mechanism kicks in.
 The synchronous approach makes the thread in such an approach wait most of the time for the result and during this time it could perform other operations.

 ![alt text](assets/image-1.png)